waltligon/orangefs/doc/pvfs2-faq.md

 <http://www.tldp.org/HOWTO/LVM-HOWTO.html>).
 LVM would also allow you to
 add or remove drives at a later time, which can be quite convenient.
-You can of course combine the MD and LVM components in interesting ways as well, but that's outside the scope of this FAQ.
-There's an EVMS program that can be used for managing local storage; this might be useful for setting up complicated configurations of local storage prior to starting up PVFS servers.
+You can of course combine the MD and LVM components in interesting ways as well, but that’s outside the scope of this FAQ.
+There’s an EVMS program that can be used for managing local storage; this might be useful for setting up complicated configurations of local storage prior to starting up PVFS servers.